kdwight/laraadmin/readme.md

 - `npm run dev`
 - update `APP_URL` from `.env` file with the project's URL

-after setting up `.env` file create a database then `php artisan migrate --seed` on terminal
+after setting up `.env` file create a database then `php artisan migrate:fresh --seed` on terminal

 ## specs